 The ResponsibleSteel™ International Standard is designed to support the responsible sourcing and production of steel.
 It covers a range of sustainability issues including emissions, pollution, responsible sourcing, human rights, labour standards, and more.

-By establishing a collaborative global standard for the entire sector, we will ensure businesses and consumers can be confident that the steel they use has been sourced and produced responsibly at every stage.
+Through our global standard and certification programme, we will ensure businesses and consumers can be confident that the steel they use has been sourced and produced responsibly at every stage.

-Steel is the world’s most widely used material and those who use it in the transport, automotive, infastructure, packaging, construction, energy and white goods sectors have a growing expectation that the materials they work with are responsibly sourced and produced.
+Steel is the world’s most widely used material.
+Stakeholders and consumers have a growing expectation that the materials they work with are responsibly sourced and produced.

-Steel production has a major environmental, social and economic impact, both positive and negative.
-And meeting local legal obligations governing the processes involved is not enough to meet the demands of customers, stakeholders and society on a global scale.
+Steel production has major environmental, social and economic impacts, both positive and negative.
+Complying with local legal obligations is no longer enough to meet the demands of customers, stakeholders and society on a global scale.